webpack-contrib/expose-loader/README.md

 //
 // Adds the `map` and `reduce` method from `underscore` to the global object under the name `_.map` and `_.reduce`
 ```

-The `|` or `%20` (space) allow to separate the export name of the module and the name in the global object.

-> ⚠ `%20` is space in a query string, because you can't use spaces in URLs

-Description of string values can be found in the documentation below.

 ## Using Configuration